robertsjumis/social-network/README.md

 - Email
 - Password

-Password must be confirmed with secondary field.
+Password must be confirmed with secondary fields

 ##### Login